harshavardhana/fio/README.md

 ```

-NOTE: this tool doesn't arbitarily slow itself down upon latency changes, it keeps going at full throttle until all writes are complete.
+NOTE: this tool does not arbitrarily slow itself down upon latency changes, it keeps going at full throttle until all writes are complete.